Search the Herefordshire and Worcestershire Health and Care NHS Trust website

 When you visit your GP or hospital, they can’t see all of your health and care information and you can be answering the same questions about the medicines you take, the treatment you’ve had, and whether you have any allergies.

-This is because they all use different computer systems to record your details and as these systems aren’t connected, the health and care organisations looking after you can’t see the information each other holds on you.
+This is because they all use different computer systems to record your details and as these systems aren’t connected, the health and care organisations looking after you can’t see the information which the other holds on you.

-Herefordshire and Worcestershire Health and Care NHS Trust works with other health and social care organisations to share information that will form part of your Connecting Care Care Record.
+The Trust works with other health and social care organisations to share information that will form part of your Collaborative Care Care Record.
 The Connecting Care Record allows health and care professionals involved in your care to view your records to help them understand your needs and make the best decisions with you, and for you.
 Information we hold about you will be available, to read only to other health and care professionals in Herefordshire and Worcestershire, Birmingham and Solihull, and Coventry and Warwickshire when they are involved in your health or social care.

 For more information on how your data is used on the Connecting Care Record and how to exercise your rights please see the full privacy notice on the Herefordshire and Worcestershire Integrated Care System (ICS) website.